ericpruitt/emus/README.md

 Allow the user to define a "no_such_file_handle" function which is analogous to "command_not_found_handle" but also runs when a command contains a "/".

+#### bash-5.2-pre-command.patch ####

+Add support for a new variable named "PRE_COMMAND" which can be set to a command that gets executed prior to the user's command.
+This solves the issue of not being able to run commands ahead of a subshell since subshells do not trigger DEBUG traps.

 #### bash-5.2-prompt-on-clean-line.patch ####

 Ensure the prompt will always be displayed on a clean line even if the output